 B’nai Mitzvah at Kavana

-At Kavana, we hope that the B'nai Mitzvah process will serve as a meaningful entry point into an engaged adult Jewish life for each of our students.
-Students and their families have a great ability to personalize this process... meaning that our students' learning goals and ceremonies may look very different from one another.
-However, we hope that through engaging in Kavana's B'nai Mitzvah process, all of our students will have the opportunity to:
+At Kavana, we hope that B'nai Mitzvah will serve as a meaningful entry point into an engaged adult Jewish life.
+Each student and family enjoy a process which allows for personalized goals and ceremonies, resulting in a broad array of B’nai Mitzvah celebrations.
+We hope that, through engaging in Kavana's B'nai Mitzvah process, all of our students will have the opportunity to:

-• Participate in peer and community Jewish experiences (this might include attending Kavana's Middle School Program, participating in Shabbat services regularly, going to Jewish summer camp, etc.).
+Participate in peer and community Jewish experiences (this might include attending Kavana's Middle School Program, participating in Shabbat services, going to Jewish summer camp, etc.).

 B’nai Mitzvah Process Outline

-1. Identify Learning Goals in a B. Mitzvah Intake Meeting
+1. Identify Learning Goals in a B’nai Mitzvah Intake Meeting

 When: ~12-18 months in advance of celebration.